H-0341

 Plain Language

-Deployers may not deploy an inherently dangerous AI system or any AI system creating reasonably foreseeable risks unless they have designed and implemented a risk management policy and program for that system.
-The policy must specify the principles, processes, and personnel the deployer will use to identify, mitigate, and document foreseeable risks.
-The program must be at least as stringent as the latest NIST AI Risk Management Framework, and must also be reasonable in light of the deployer's size and complexity, the nature and scope of the system (including intended and unintended uses and deployer modifications), and the data the system processes as inputs.
-This is a deployment prerequisite — the program must be in place before the system goes live.
+Deployers may not deploy an inherently dangerous AI system or any AI system creating foreseeable risks of harm unless they have first designed and implemented a risk management policy and program.
+The policy must specify the principles, processes, and personnel for ongoing risk identification, mitigation, and documentation.
+The program must meet the NIST AI RMF as a floor and must be reasonable considering the deployer's size and complexity, the nature and scope of the system (including intended and unintended uses and deployer modifications), and the data the system processes post-deployment.
+This is a pre-deployment prerequisite with ongoing maintenance obligations — the program must be 'maintained,' not just created.

 Statutory Text